Royal Tunbridge Wells: Twinning

-In 1960, through an advertisement in the national press, contact was made between former paratroopers in Wiesbaden and four English ex-servicemen in Royal Tunbridge Wells.
+In 1960, through an advertisement in the national press, contact was made between former paratroopers in Wiesbaden and four English ex-servicemen in Tunbridge Wells.
 Through this contact the friendship that now exists between the two towns sprang up, leading to the signing in 1989 of the official Twinning Charter.
 Also through this the Tunbridge Wells Twinning and Friendship Association (TWTFA) was formed.

 Climate

 Tunbridge Wells, like the rest of Britain, has a temperate maritime climate, lacking in weather extremes.
 The nearest official weather station is Goudhurst, about 8+1/2 mi east of the town centre.

 The absolute maximum temperature in Goudhurst stands at 34.7 °C, recorded in August 1990, compared to the average annual warmest day maximum of 28.7 °C. In total, 11.8 days should attain a temperature of 25.1 °C or above.

 The absolute minimum temperature recorded in Goudhurst was -19.2 °C during January 1940, compared to the average annual coldest night minimum of -8.3 °C. In total 52.8 nights should report an air frost.

 Annual rainfall averages in Goudhurst 823.3 mm, with over 1 mm falling on 120.7 days.